the-technat/k3s-self-contained-infra/infrastructure/README.md

 8. Create new user token in TFC

-- add it as `TF_API_TOKEN` to the github environment env secret list
+- add it as `TF_API_TOKEN` to the repository secrets

 ## Continuous Deployment

-A Github Actions Workflow called "Infrastructure" tries to match the desired state with the actual state.
+A Github Actions Workflow called "Continuous Deployment" tries to match the desired state with the actual state.
 All changes in this repo are applied automatically if we are on branch `main`.

+All other branches and pull-requests get terraform checks to ensure integrity.

 ## To Do

 Nothing is perfect and this just started so there is a lot do to

 - Deployment currently doesn't work
-- Vars have to passed in on the command-line, env vars using `TF_VAR_` are not recognized
-- Github Environment currently doesn´t allow plans on arbitrary branches
 - Terraform Cloud is only used for state, maybe github has some feature to remove this dependency (since secrets are also not managed there...)

 ## Acknowledgements